Anyone who knows me well is aware that I have “To Do” lists I refer to on a daily basis.

 C. Finish my fantasy for children

 A few years ago, at a grandchild’s urging, I wrote a children’s fantasy, which should be roughly 50,000 words when completed.
 It’s working title is The Misadventures and Tribulations of Princess Persnickety and Stefan the Stableboy.
 I need to finish editing it and get it published.
-(You can see the first draft of my opening here.)
+(Update – done!
+See it here.

 - Work on the final edits during the 1st week of March and continue to work on it during the proofreading, etc. of the mystery.